nkdAgility/NKDAgility.com/site/content/resources/blog/2015/2015-01-14-configure-a-build-vnext-agent-on-vso/index.md

 ---
 title: Configure a Build vNext Agent
-description: "Learn how to configure a Build vNext Agent on VSO with this comprehensive guide.
-Simplify your build process and enhance your development workflow today!"
+description: Learn how to configure a Build vNext Agent on VSO with this comprehensive guide.
+Simplify your build process and enhance your development workflow today!
 date: 2015-01-14
 creator: Martin Hinshelwood
 id: "11021"